Gōkaku Station

 Gōkaku Station (合格駅, Gōkaku-eki), formerly known as Goka Station (五和駅, Goka-eki), is a railway station in the city of Shimada, Shizuoka Prefecture, Japan, operated by the Ōigawa Railway.
-Its location was formerly the town of Kawane, which was merged into Shimada in 2008.
+Its location was formerly the town of Kanaya, which was merged into Shimada in 2005.

 Lines

 Gōkaku Station is on the Ōigawa Main Line and is 5.0 from the terminus of the line at Kanaya Station.

 Station layout

 The station has a single island platform connected to a rustic wooden station building by a level crossing.
 The station is unattended.